rsliter/hunter-agile-web-development/SYLLABUS.md

 * Discussion of assigned reading.
 * Workshop on Testing.
+* *Homework*:
-* *Homework*: each team member should add test coverage to their app by the next session.
+  * Each team member should add tests to existing functionality by the next session.
+  * Update your team's .circle/config.yml file to include steps to run tests.
+See [here|https://gist.github.com/rsliter/eeff4018b4da3f5b204a107d27409539] for a sample circle config file.

 ### November 7: Open Working Session